 Strengths:

-- Built-in Google Search for current information
+- Built-in Google Search keeps it current

 - Good at researching while coding